-- Remove and let cool 10 minutes before cutting into wedges.
+- Remove and let cool for 10 minutes before cutting into wedges.

-Pro Tip: Cornbread can be made with water, milk, buttermilk, or any milk substitute that you prefer.
+Pro Tip: Cornbread can be made with water, milk, buttermilk, or any substitute you prefer.

 Can Easy Skillet Cornbread be baked in other pans?

-It can also be baked in an 8 inch square pan for 35 minutes or in muffin tins for about 15-20 minutes.
+It can also be baked in an 8-inch square pan for 35 minutes or in muffin tins for 15-20 minutes.

 Why does my cornbread fall apart?

-Cornbread is by nature supposed to be a little bit crumbly, but it should not crumble into a pile of crumbs when you cut or bite into it.
+Cornbread is, by nature, supposed to be slightly crumbly, but it should not crumble into a pile of crumbs when you cut or bite it.
 I find that my recipe for cornbread has the perfect crumb texture and tastes so moist and delicious.

-- Over mixing your batter will cause more glutens to form in the flour and the results will be a drier cornbread.
+- Over-mixing your batter will cause more glutens to form in the flour, and the result will be a drier cornbread.

-- If you use more cornmeal than flour, your cornbread will end up as a drier, crumbly bread because there is not enough gluten to bind it together.
+- If you use more cornmeal than flour, your cornbread will become a drier, crumbly bread because there is not enough gluten to bind it together.